bdeployteam/bdeploy/doc/retypeuser/power/product.md

 3. Calculate a build date, which will be substituted instead of the `SNAPSHOT` in the version.
 This is optional, you could just plain use the version set.
 The actual `buildVersion` used later when building the product is derived from the project version and the `buildDate`.
 4. The `BDeployValidationTask` can be used to validate product information before actually building the product.
 The [`product-validation.yaml`](#product-validationyaml) file must contain a reference to the `product.info.yaml` used, as well as references to all `app-info.yaml` files.
 5. This task will actually build the product with the configured version.
 The actual data about the product is loaded from `bdeploy/product-info.yaml`, which we will create in a second.
 Note that this task depends on `installDist`, which will unpack the binary distribution of the application in this project into a folder, so **BDeploy** can import the individual files.
 Depending on the type of application and the way it is built, there might be different ways to achieve this.
    The `repositoryServer` will be queried for additionally specified `runtimeDependencies` at build time.
 Those dependencies will be downloaded and embedded into the final product.
 6. If `buildProduct` built a product, this task will package it as a ZIP file.
 Note that a ZIP will always contain _all of_ the product, whereas `pushProduct` can push only required deltas which are not present on the target server.
 7. The `pushProduct` task can push required deltas to one or more configured target servers.
 The server configuration is the same as for all other `..Server` blocks (see note below).
 In addition the target `instanceGroup` **must** be specified for pushing.
 8. Multiple target servers can be specified in the `target.servers` section.
 The plugin will push to each of them.

+!!!info Note
+All `...Server` blocks can set `useLogin = true` to use local logins created on the system using the `bdeploy login` command.
+You can provide a login name using `login = xx`, or specify `uri` and `token` instead of `useLogin` to have full control.
+!!!

 Next we need the required descriptors for the product and the application.
 For this sample, the information will be the bare minimum, please see [`app-info.yaml`](#app-infoyaml) and [`product-info.yaml`](#product-infoyaml) for all supported content.